Tropical Storm Dorian heads toward Windward islands | WTOP

 The storm was expected to dump between 3 to 8 inches (8 to 20 centimeters) of rain in the Windward islands, with isolated amounts of 10 inches (25 centimeters).

-Much of Barbados shut down Monday as Dorian approached and authorities urged residents to remain indoors amid reports of electrical outages and other minor incidents.
+Much of Barbados shut down as Dorian approached and authorities urged residents to remain indoors amid reports of electrical outages and other minor incidents.
+Minister of Home Affairs Edmund Hinkson said Tuesday that Dorian “is said to be weakening and that is great news, but we are not out of danger yet.”

+Tropical storm watches were in force for Dominica, Grenada, Saba and St. Eustatius

-In St. Lucia, Prime Minister Allen Chastanet announced that everything on the island of nearly 179,000 people would shut down by 6 p.m.
-EDT on Monday, with the hurricane expected to hit around 2 a.m.
-EDT on Tuesday.
+In St. Lucia, Prime Minister Allen Chastanet said “we are expecting the worst” and announced that everything on the island of nearly 179,000 people would shut down Monday evening ahead of the storm, but it remained below hurricane strength early Tuesday.

-Some were still boarding up windows and buying food and water, but not Joannes Lamontagne, who lives in the island’s southwest region.
+Some were still boarding up windows and buying food and water on Monday, but not Joannes Lamontagne, who lives in the island’s southwest region.
 He said by phone that everything at his hotel, Serenity Escape, was already protected.

 “I don’t wait until it’s announced,” he said of the storm.
 “We’re always prepared no matter what.”